YumeProof/YumeProof_contracts/README.md

 Returns the current gas station configuration:
 - Returns the sponsor address and active status.

-### `is_device_verified(device_did: address): bool`
-Checks if a device is verified (placeholder implementation):
-- Would validate against shared DeviceVerification objects.
-- Currently returns true as a placeholder.

-### `validate_credentials(device_did: address, credentials_hash: vector<u8>, current_time: u64): bool`
-Validates verifiable credentials for a device (placeholder implementation):
-- Would validate against shared VerifiableCredentials objects.
-- Currently returns true as a placeholder.

 ### `test_init(ctx: &mut TxContext)`
 Test-only function to initialize the module in a test context.